Killing of Nixzmary Brown: Trial conclusion

 The jury began deliberating on March 13.
 They had received instructions from Justice L. Priscilla Hall in deciding on the 12 criminal charges against Rodriguez.
 Schwartz had indicated that Rodriguez would be convicted of something.
 He made one last unsuccessful attempt at a mistrial, arguing that the prosecution shouldn't have used the photographs.

 On March 18, Rodriguez was convicted of first-degree manslaughter.
 Rodriguez faced a maximum of 29 years for the manslaughter charge, weapons possession and endangering the welfare of a child.

 On April 3, Brooklyn Supreme Court Justice L. Priscilla Hall, sentenced Cesar Rodriguez to a term of 261/3 to 29 years in prison.
 He was given 25 years for first-degree manslaughter and 11/3 to 4 years for false imprisonment.
 This sentence was the maximum term.
 Prior to the judge imposing her sentence, Rodriguez briefly addressed the court saying, "I'm just sorry for causing anybody any emotional pain or distorted memories about the child.
 I'm just sorry.
 I loved Nixzmary."
-As he was led away, a woman in the crowd yelled "murderer!"